TheNefelin/dotnet6_webapi_portafolio_orm/README.md

 });
 ```

-* Create Scope for building the DataBase on Program.cs file
+* Create Scope for building the DataBase Tables on Program.cs file
 ```
 using (var scope = app.Services.CreateScope())
 {